seek4science/seek/help/user-guide/create-sample-type.md

 Once completed click update.
 Your Sample Type can now be used to generate Samples.

-## Creating a Sample Type from a template
+## Creating a Sample Type from a spreadsheet template

 A sample type can also be generated from your own Excel template.
 The sample type will be based upon the first sheet with a name containing _sample_, and the attributes will be based on the column heading in the first row.